-Here are our favorite picks for nearby spots outside of Savannah that are well worth the trip.
-See even more spots on our Best Daytrips from Savannah Pinterest board here.
+Here are our favorite picks for nearby spots outside of Savannah that are well worth the trip (FOR MORE DAYTRIPS, VISIT OUR PINTEREST BEST DAYTRIPS BOARD HERE. ):

 PLEASE CALL AHEAD BEFORE MAKING THE TREK TO CONFIRM PLACES ARE OPEN

 (To find out Savannah kid-friendly activities, visit our Events Calendar here)

 Georgia Buffalo Ranch in Townsend, Ga. near Darien is open to the public.
 Bring the kids out to the Georgia Buffalo Ranch to take a ranch tour, feed the buffalo or visit the Trading Post, meet Belle the Donkey & her buddy Donkey.
 Tours & visits by appointment.
 Georgia Buffalo Ranch, 11495 US Hwy 17, Townsend, Ga 31331 tel: (855) 242-2833 email GeorgiaBuffalo@gmail.com , www.GeorgiaBuffalo.com

 Ride the St. Mary’s Express train in St. Mary’s, Ga.
 Immerse yourself in history, fun and adventure as you travel the rails from Historic St. Marys, Georgia, through scenic woodlands and marshlands.
 Your 1 hour and 15 minute excursion brings you face to face with yesteryear, nature and some great entertainment.
 Whether you’re riding on the open-air rail cars or experiencing an authentic locomotive or caboose ride, you never know what you’ll encounter along the way.
 Details here.